-My friend, our visit has been short, but I pray you understand now that there can be good in your “goodbye.”
+My friend, our visit has been too short, but you understand now there can be good in “goodbye.”
 Your grief will continue to teach and minister as you abide and uncover your treasure.
 You’ve already begun to discover the miracle of the horizon, and I’m honored to have walked across the river with you to begin building your altar.

 And now, this to send you off: In Luke 9, the disciples, beyond exhaustion, begged Jesus to send the crowds away to find provision elsewhere.
 But Jesus knew the paradox of giving out of brokenness, though the disciples reasoned that they were in a “desolate place” and did not have anything left to give.